 I’m Josie and I blog about my life as a work at home mum.
-I have two children, Boy Child, aged 8 and Girl Child aged 6, plus a husband (who’s age he’d rather I didn’t mention).
-We have one cat and are hoping to add a dog to the family this year.
+I have two children, Boy Child, aged 9 and Girl Child aged 7, plus a husband (who’s age he’d rather I didn’t mention).
+We have one cat called Hera and a Cavalier King Charles Spaniel callee Baxter.
 I love reading, eating and occasionally cooking.
 I work from home running baby and children’s nearly new sales, tutoring on distance learning courses and blogging.
 I always knew a “proper job” wasn’t really what I wanted.
 I’m 40 and between education, maternity leave and working part time I have managed to only spend 6 years in full time employment.
-I’ve been self employed for around 6 years now and don’t think I could ever go back to having a boss.
+I’ve been self employed for around 7 years now and don’t think I could ever go back to having a boss.
 When I did have a job, I was a librarian and I’m still passionate about the importance of public libraries.

 I found the baby, toddler and preschooler years really hard, I had postnatal depression after Boy Child but even without that I think I would have struggled.
 I found the adjustment to motherhood really hard and am just not temperamentally suited to looking after small children.
 My parenting style is more #ThisTooShallPass than #TreasureEveryMoment.
 My struggles where probably in part to do with being an introvert.
 I need a certain amount of time alone to function and toddlers who want to accompany you to the toilet really don’t allow for that!
 Now that my children are older and in school full time, I’m enjoying parenting much more (6 hours a day of absence has certainly made my heart grow fonder) although it will always have its moments.
 I still dread the words “Play with me Mummy”.
 I love chatting with them, cooking with them, reading to them and taking them places but the truth is I find “play” incredibly tedious.